wmde/wikibase-release-pipeline/deploy/docs/backup-and-restore.md

-# Managing your data
+# Backup and restore

-Besides [your configuration](#advanced-configuration), it's your data that makes your instance unique.
+Besides [your configuration](./advanced-configuration.md), it's your data that makes your instance unique.
 All instance data is stored in [Docker volumes](https://docs.docker.com/storage/volumes/).

 - `wikibase-image-data`: MediaWiki image and media file uploads
 - `mysql-data`: MediaWiki/Wikibase MariaDB raw database